30 Problem Solving Maths Questions And Answers For GCSE

 10 problem solving maths questions (Foundation & Higher tier crossover)

-The next 10 questions are crossover questions which could appear on both Foundation and Higher tier exam papers.
+The next 10 questions are crossover problem solving questions which could appear on both Foundation and Higher tier exam papers.
 We have provided solutions for each and, for the first three questions, problem solving strategies to support learners.

 11) What’s the difference?